-There may come a time that you, as a survivor of childhood sexual abuse, will want to tell your story.
-You’ll want to break the silence that you’ve held for however many years.
-That’s a brave thing to do.
-When you feel that you’re ready to do it, here are five ways that you can break your silence.
+There may come a time that you, as a survivor of childhood sexual abuse, want to tell your story.
+You want to break the silence that you’ve held, possibly for many years.
+Telling your story takes courage, and we admire your bravery.
+When you feel that you’re ready to do it, here are five ways that you can break the silence.
 These are listed in order from the most private way to the least private way.

 1. Write about it.

-Although this may not seem like a “real” way to break your silence, it can often be the first step.
-Pull out a journal or a piece of paper or write on the back of an envelope.
+Although writing may not seem like a real way to break your silence, it can be the first step.
+Pull out a journal or a piece of paper, or write on the back of an envelope.
 Just write it down.
-If you’re not ready to share it, go ahead and keep it secret or destroy it.
-Do this as often as you need to until you feel like you’re ready to be more vocal or more public about it.
+If you’re not ready to share what you write, go ahead and keep it secret or destroy it.
+Write as often as you need to until you feel like you’re ready to be more vocal or public about it.

 2. Get artistic about it.

 Maybe words aren’t your favorite way to communicate.
 Perhaps you’re better at sharing your emotions through another medium.
 Sharing your abuse through art, song, or some other way may give you the strength you need to vocalize what happened.